ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/new_mbed_file.png)<span>Mbed OS 5 or later `mbed-os.lib` file in the Hello World respository</span></span>

-Some repositories may have both an `mbed.bld` file and a `mbed-rtos.lib` file present.
+Some repositories may have both an `mbed.bld` file and an `mbed-rtos.lib` file present.
 Mbed-RTOS is the precursor to Mbed OS 5, which combines the older Mbed OS 2 library with Mbed-RTOS.
-So, Mbed OS 5 can replace BOTH `mbed.bld` and `mbed-rtos.lib`.
+So, Mbed OS 5 can replace both `mbed.bld` and `mbed-rtos.lib`.

 ### Migrating to Mbed OS 5

-There are two possible outcomes when migrating to Mbed OS 5:
+Migrating to Mbed OS 5 results in two possible outcomes:

 1. Replacing the old Mbed library with Mbed OS is successful because the APIs in the library have not changed.
 In this instance, you're finished.
 2. Replacing the old Mbed library with Mbed OS produces some compilation errors.
-These errors can occur in the library or application code for the following two reasons:
+These errors can occur in the library or in the application code for the following two reasons:
   - The Mbed OS API calls are out of date, and you need to migrate to the updated Mbed OS API syntax.
-  - There is target specific code, and you need to migrate it to use code for the specific target you are compiling for.
+  - There is target specific code, and you need to migrate it to use the code for the specific target you are compiling for.

-The general outline for updating to Mbed OS 5 with the [Mbed CLI](/docs/latest/tools/arm-mbed-cli.html) is:
+To update to Mbed OS 5 with the [Mbed CLI](/docs/latest/tools/arm-mbed-cli.html), run:

 ```
 mbed import [URL of Project]